GeneKao/compas/docs/gettingstarted.rst

     >>> import compas_blender
     >>> import compas_ghpython

-Optionally, you can also install from source.
-Check the `Developer Guide <https://compas-dev.github.io/main/devguide.html>`_ for more info.
-To install the *bleeding edge version* directly from the GitHub repo
+Optionally, you can also install from a downloaded source folder, or directly from the GitHub repo

 ::